luybashu/rent-and-noise-exposure-BCN/README.md

-# Monthly rent and noise exposure of the population of the city of Barcelona: Analysis and Dimensionality Reduction
+# Monthly rent and noise exposure of the population of the city of Barcelona: Analysis and dimensionality reduction
 Task for the hackathon within Jump2digital 16017 Nov 2023.

 ## Objective